rvdriest/mvdriest/content/en/fcuheadlines.md

 ---
 catagory: BRANDING
 title: FCUHeadlines Instagram
-description: 'FCUHeadlines is een Instagram account'
+description: 'FCUHeadlines is an Instagram account'
 client: FCUHeadlines
 type: Branding
 image: 'https://i.imgur.com/mkM4HWX.jpg'
 ---

-### De uitdaging
+### The challenge

-FCUHeadlines is een Instagram account over FC Utrecht.
-In 2020 kwam de eigenaar van het account naar mij toe om te vertellen dat hij een FC Utrecht fan account heeft en hij die graag zou willen professionaliseren.
-Ik ben de uitdaging aangegaan
+FCUHeadlines is an Instagram account about FC Utrecht.
+In 2020 the owner of the account came to me to tell that he has an FC Utrecht fan account and that he would like to professionalize it.
+I took up the challenge.

 [instagram.com/fcuheadlines](https://www.instagram.com/fcuheadlines)